 Currently, he's working on several film, television and comic book projects, including the upcoming webs series 60 Second Screams.

 He holds an MFA in Creative Writing from the University of British Columbia and works as an instructor at the Vancouver Film School.

 Nora Jaenicke is an award-winning filmmaker currently residing between Cambridge and New York City.
 She grew up in Italy with German parents and studied Film at the European Institute of Design in Rome and Screenwriting at Vancouver Film School.
 Later on she was able to deepen her studies in Psychology and Creative Writing at Harvard University through their Extension Studies program, while on a full scholarship.
 She has worked in Cologne, Germany, for a Documentary Film Production Company and as a Set Designer in Los Angeles, before starting to write and direct her own films.
 Her feature length screenplay Whales was selected to be a part of the Kitzbuehl Writing Residency in August 2017 and was a semi-finalist at Oscar qualifying Nashville Film Festival.
 Her first feature film is slated for production in May 2020.
 She has made several short films that won multiple awards at prestigious festivals all over the world.
 When she is not busy exploring the world, writing or making films, she runs Nostos Screenwriting Retreats in the heart of Tuscany and a Film Festival on the Italian island of Elba.

 We are awarding a full scholarship every year for each one of our retreats.

-Send the treatment of your feature script or a first draft of your current screenplay, a log line and biography to win this exclusive three week writing retreat on the Elba Island and the Tuscan Countryside.
+Send the treatment of your feature script, tv pilot or a first draft of your current screenplay, a log line and biography to win this exclusive three week writing retreat on the Elba Island and the Tuscan Countryside.